REZUM for BPH vs Urolift for Treatment of Enlarged Prostate Symptoms

 Side Effects of Treatment: Urolift vs REZUM

-Both Urolift and REZUM prostate procedures for treatment of enlarged prostate (BPH) can be performed under local anesthesia in under 15 minutes.
+Both Urolift and REZUM prostate procedures for the treatment of enlarged prostate (BPH) can be performed under local anesthesia in under 15 minutes.
 IV Sedation or general anesthesia is not necessary but can be administered to patients with severe anxiety and a history of panic attacks.

 At New York Urology Specialists, most men are able to urinate spontaneously after Urolift procedures and fewer than 10% require a catheter for 1-3 days.
-With REZUM procedure, more inflammation and swelling occurs because it destroys prostate tissue and there is a more frequent need for temporary catheterization after REZUM procedure than after Urolift.
+With the REZUM procedure, more inflammation and swelling occurs because it destroys prostate tissue and there is a more frequent need for temporary catheterization after the REZUM procedure than after Urolift.

-Men may experience a small amount of bleeding in urine for a few days after both Urolift and REZUM procedure.
+Men may experience a small amount of bleeding in urine for a few days after both Urolift and REZUM procedures.
 Bleeding typically stops spontaneously after a few days to 1 week after the procedure.

 Because of the manipulation, a small amount of irritation with frequent urination, mild burning with urination and urinary urgency can occur immediately after the Urolift procedure for BPH as well as after REZUM treatment for enlarged prostate.
-The frequency of these side effects are similar and they are typically mild and resolve within 3-10 days after REZUM and Urolift procedures.
+The frequency of these side effects is similar and they are typically mild and resolve within 3-10 days after REZUM and Urolift procedures.

 Insurances Coverage for Rezum procedure vs Urolift Insurance Coverage

 Many insurances including CIGNA, AETNA, UnitedHealthcare, GHI, EmblemHealth as well as 1199 cover the cost of treatment with REZUM procedure or Urolift for enlarged prostate.
-Some insurances may cover Urolift and not REZUM and vice versa – in these circumstances we are usually able to work with insurance companies to get an approval.
+Some insurances may cover Urolift and not REZUM and vice versa – in these circumstances we are usually able to work with insurance companies to get approval.

-Dr. Alex Shteynshlyuger is an experienced urologist who has treated hundreds of men with enlarged prostate.
+Dr. Alex Shteynshlyuger is an experienced urologist who has treated hundreds of men with an enlarged prostate.
 He is one of the few urologists who offers a full range of treatment options for BPH including REZUM procedure, Urolift for BPH, and laser prostate enucleation.
-Dr. Alex Shteynshlyuger is a board-certified urologist, who specializes in all aspects of care for urinary problems in men including BPH, frequent urination, slow urine stream, enlarged prostate and urinary tract infections.
+Dr. Alex Shteynshlyuger is a board-certified urologist, who specializes in all aspects of care for urinary problems in men including BPH, frequent urination, slow urine stream, enlarged prostate, and urinary tract infections.